Nominations Open for Prestigious Aviation and Aerospace Awards

-December 10th, 2018, Markham, Ont. – The Northern Lights Aero Foundation is now accepting nominations for its 11th Annual Awards Program.
+MARKHAM, ONTARIO, December 28, 2019 – The Northern Lights Aero Foundation is now accepting nominations for its 12th Annual Awards Program.
 Each year, the national not-for-profit foundation honours outstanding Canadian women who have made a significant contribution to aviation or aerospace, and who continue to lay the ground work for other women to enter or excel in these industries.

 The Northern Lights Aero Foundation’s Elsie MacGill Awards – “The Elsie” is named after aviation pioneer and human rights advocate Elsie Gregory MacGill, the world’s first female aircraft designer.
 MacGill graduated from the University of Toronto’s electrical engineering program in 1927 and later became pivotal in the design and production of the Hawker Hurricane in Canada during the Second World War.
 During her career, MacGill was appointed to the Canadian Royal Commission on the Status of Women, and was made an Officer of the Order of Canada.

-The Foundation is always working on new initiatives and 2018 brings the introduction of our new Northern Lights Aero Foundation Mentorship Program, sponsored by Porter Airlines.
-We also recognize Air Canada as our Premier Sponsor in 2018.
+The Foundation is always working on new initiatives.
+2018 brought the introduction of our Northern Lights Aero Foundation Mentorship Program, sponsored by Porter Airlines while 2019 brought the introduction of The Captain Judy Cameron Air Canada Scholarship.

 To nominate an outstanding woman, or for more information about the Northern Lights Aero Foundation and sponsorship opportunities, visit: northernlightsaerofoundation.com.